 The second half definitely stepped up a notch in terms of intensity though, with Norwich finding more of the ball, but the hosts looking more threatening.

-Wes Hoolahan should have done better with a chance from the edge of the area, blasting wide of the post as he tried to bend the ball in with the outside of his foot.
+Wes Hoolahan should have done better with a chance from the edge of the area, blasting wide of the post as he tried to bend it in with the outside of his foot.